 Mr. Ivancie visited the site from January 11-14, 2021.
-During his visit he located and inspected a monitoring well and retrieved groundwater data; inspected water quality sampling sites and reviewed each site's documented flow data; inspected groundwater discharge and surface water flows; and interviewed Endeavour Silver site personnel.
+During his visit he located and inspected a monitoring well and retrieved groundwater data; inspected water quality sampling sites and

 Mr. Preciado visited the site from December 11-14, 2015.
 He oversaw a portion of the geotechnical site investigation program in the proposed TSF and the collection and submittal of waste rock samples to an analytical, environmental laboratory in Mexico.